Store Creation

 After connecting these two stores via their handlers, a saved Person will also be added to the list in personListStore.
 All dependent components will be updated accordingly.

-React to Changes inside the Store itself
+React to Changes Inside the Store Itself - Skip Initial Data

 init {